shuklaritvik06/DevOps-BootCamp/Linux/Linux.md

 **Disc Related Commands**

-df // show the disk space
+- df // show the disk space
-df -h // free disk space in human readable format du // Disk usage statistic for the current directory du -h // human readable
+- df -h // free disk space in human readable format
+- du // Disk usage statistic for the current directory
+- du -h // human readable

+**Date/Time Commands**

+- date // We can get the current day date time, we can also set the date using this command, using `date --date=STRING`.

 **Find/Locate Commands**